As the Premier League season rumbles on, Nigeria international Alex Iwobi stands on the cusp of history.

 — Fulham Football Club (@FulhamFC) August 15, 2025

-Provided he starts every match for Fulham and is not injured, Iwobi will equal Ameobi’s Nigerian Premier League appearance record on October 4 against Bournemouth.
-In a coincidence of cosmic proportions, if he is selected to start, he will reach 299 appearances, thereby owning the record outright, two weeks later against boyhood club Arsenal, who visit Craven Cottage on October 18.
+In a coincidence of cosmic proportions, provided he is not injured, Iwobi will reach 299 appearances, thereby owning the record outright, against boyhood club Arsenal, who visit Craven Cottage on October 18.

 A trip to St James’ Park to face Ameobi’s club Newcastle would then take him to 300, a landmark number.